 History Of Hodnet Angling Club

-The Club was founded in the early 70’s by local fishermen living in and around the Hodnet area, the driving force in the early days being the late Mr Ted Cartwright.
+The Club was founded in 1972 by anglers living in and around the Hodnet area, who were members of the Hodnet Working Men’s club.
+The driving force in the early days being the late Mr Ted Cartwright.

-The club’s first water was Falls Pit, located on the edge of Hodnet, which was donated by Brigadier Heber Percy of Hodnet Hall for the use of anglers connected to the local Working Men’s Club.
-Hodnet Angling Club developed from that small beginning and went on to become a stand alone organisation that acquired fishing rights on Plewes & Ryley’s Pools in the early 80’s; closely followed by the Goldstone stretch of the Shropshire Union Canal, plus a stretch of the River Tern.
-In more recent times Prees Wood Pool was taken on, the end result being that the club now has a varied choice of waters on offer which can meet most angler’s requirements.
+The club’s first water was Falls Pit, located on the edge of Hodnet, which was loaned free of charge by Brigadier Heber Percy of Hodnet Hall.
+As the club grew it re-formed, as a separate body no longer associated with Hodnet Working Men’s Club, and took on other waters in the area, i.e. Plewes & Ryley’s Pools, followed by the Goldstone stretch of the Shropshire Union Canal plus a stretch of the River Tern.
+In more recent times Preeswood Pool was taken on, plus Goldstone and Hammersely’s Pools – the end result being that the club now has a varied choice of waters on offer which can meet most angler’s requirements.

 The club has been represented in local and national competitions by some of our members who regularly fish our club matches.

-Our Canal waters have hosted National Championships such as the Embassy Pairs, Fishomania and Angling Times Winter League Semi Finals.
+Our Canal waters have hosted some major competitions, such as the Embassy Pairs, Fishomania, Angling Times Winter League Semi Finals and the CRT/Anglers Trust ‘Nationals’.
 It is a great accolade for the club to be selected to host these major competitions.